mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

 - This HOC was removed.
 There's an alternative using the [`useMediaQuery` hook](/components/use-media-query/#migrating-from-withwidth).

-  > ✅ This is handled in [🪄preset-safe codemod](#preset-safe) by applying hard-coded function to prevent the application from crashing.
+  > ✅ This is handled in the [preset-safe codemod](#preset-safe) by applying hard-coded function to prevent the application from crashing.

 ### @material-ui/pickers